SimVascular/simvascular.github.io-archive/source/documentation/meshing/_meshsimOverview.md

 ##### Local Size and Curvature
 	* Type: Select the mesh edge size type and apply it to the selected part of the model.
 		- Local Max Edge Size: Specify maximum edge size for selected part of the model.
 If this local edge size is coarser than the global edge size, the global edge size will be used.
 		- Local Max Curvature Size: Specify maximum curvature size for selected part of the model.
+See **Curvature** section below for description.
 		- Local Min Curvature Size: Specify minimum curvature size for selected patt of the model.
 If this local curvature size is larger than the global curvature minimum, the global minimum curvature will be used.
 	* Size Type: Select absolute or relative
 		- Absolute - is used to specify a number based on the dimensions of the model.